Unpriortized Autoencoder For Image Generation

-\jy{For qualitative evaluation of reconstruction, we compared the reconstructed images of the autoencoders.
-The first one is AAE that is a representative autoencoder using manually specified prior.
-AAE is trained using the standard multivariate normal distribution as the prior.
-The second one is a standard AE, and the other one is our IAE.} The dataset used for the learning is CelebA dataset resized to $128 \times 128$.
-The length of the latent vector is 200.

-Figure \ref{fig:reconstruction} shows the reconstruction results of AAE, AE and IAE.
-Compared with the other two methods, the reconstruction results of AAE are poorer in that the edges are not clear and little blurry.
-On the other hand, the reconstructed images of AE and IAE are sharper than the AAE results.

-\subsubsection{Latent Space Walking on Two Domains}
+\subsection{Latent Space Walking on Two Domains}

-In order to visually understand the representation and structure of the latent space learned by the autoencoder, we perform an experiment of linearly interpolating two latent vectors, each of which represents a different data domain.
-We trained the AAE with a Gaussian prior ($\mathcal{N}(0, I)$), the AAE with a mixture of two Gaussian prior ($\mathcal{N}(-3, I)$ and $\mathcal{N}(3, I)$), AE and IAE that use an 100-dimensional latent vector using the Shoes and CelebA datasets with a size of $64 \times 64$.
+In order to understand the representation and structure of the latent space, we perform linearly interpolating two latent vectors.
+We trained the AAE with a Gaussian prior ($\mathcal{N}(0, I)$), the AAE with a mixture of two Gaussian prior ($\mathcal{N}(-3, I)$ and $\mathcal{N}(3, I)$), AE and IAE that use an 100-dimensional latent vector using the Shoes\cite{shoes1_finegrained} and CelebA\cite{liu2015celeba} datasets with a size of $64 \times 64$.
 Figure \ref{fig:intepolation} shows the results obtained by linearly interpolating two test samples in the latent space for three cases.
-If $z_0$ and $z_1$ are the latent vectors corresponding to the two test images, the interpolation was performed in the latent space as $z_\alpha = (1-\alpha) z_0 + (\alpha) z_1$.
-The images at both ends of each subfigure is the original image, and the rest are the \jy{interpolated} images of $z_\alpha$ with $\alpha = [0:0.2:1]$.